 Only 26% of elementary schools and 38% of middle schools offer computer science classes.
 So check out these online coding platforms for kids to begin your child's coding adventure.

-We recommend kindergarten students begin with Scratch Junior, elementary students start with Scratch Ninja, middle school students begin with Accelerated Scratch, and high schoolers start with Python.
+Still not sure where to begin?
+We recommend kindergarten students start with Scratch Junior, elementary students start with Scratch Ninja, middle school students begin with Accelerated Scratch, and high schoolers start with Python.

 Up next, explore free coding games for kids.